startup-engineering/000-how-to-build-the-future/17-deep-thought.md

 **Peter Thiel:**  AI is very different from most Silicon Valley companies doing web or mobile apps.
 Since engineers seem to gravitate toward those kind of startups, how do you go about recruiting?

 **Scott Brown:** We ask people what they care about.
 Most people want to make an impact.
 They may not know what the best way to do it is, but they want to do it.
 So we point out that it's hard to do something more important than building strong AI.
 Then, if they're pretty interested, we ask them how they conceive of strong AI.
-What incremental test would something have to pass in order to bea stepping stone towards AI?
+What incremental test would something have to pass in order to be a stepping stone towards AI?
 They come up with a few tests.
 And then we compare their standards to our roadmap and what we've already completed.
 From there, it becomes very clear that Vicarious is where you should be if you're serious about building intelligent machines.

 **Question from the audience:** Even if you succeed, what happens after you develop AI?
 What's your protection from competition?